Rotator image unavailable

 First published on: 2nd September 2024

-Whom Shall I Send 2024 cohort with The Rt Revd Bishop Sean Semple and church leaders from across the Province of Jerusalem and the Middle East
+Whom Shall I Send 2024 cohort with The Rt Revd Sean Semple and church leaders from across the Province of Jerusalem and the Middle East

 28 August 2024, Famagusta, North Cyprus